Gardenia: Cultivation and uses

 In France, gardenias are the flower traditionally worn by men as boutonnière when in evening dress.
 In The Age of Innocence, Edith Wharton suggests it was customary for upper-class men from New York City to wear a gardenia in their buttonhole during the Gilded Age.

 Sigmund Freud remarked to the poet H.D. that gardenias were his favorite flower.

-In Tiki culture, "Donn Beach", aka Don the Beachcomber, frequently wore a fresh lei of gardenias almost every day at his Tiki bars, allegedly spending $7,800 for flowers over the course of four years in 1938.
-He named one of his drinks the Mystery Gardenia cocktail.
-Trader Vic frequently used the gardenia as a flower garnish in his Tiki drinks, such as in the Scorpion and Outrigger Tiara cocktails.
+In tiki culture, Donn Beach, aka Don the Beachcomber, frequently wore a fresh lei of gardenias almost every day at his tiki bars, allegedly spending $7,800 for flowers over the course of four years in 1938.
+He named one of his drinks the mystery gardenia cocktail.
+Trader Vic frequently used the gardenia as a flower garnish in his tiki drinks, such as in the scorpion and outrigger tiara cocktails.

 Several species occur in Hawaii, where gardenias are known as naʻu or nānū.

-Crocetin is a chemical compound usually obtained from Crocus sativus, which can also be obtained from the fruit of Gardenia jasminoides.
-Gordonin is a novel methoxylated flavonol secreted in golden-colored resinous droplets of Gardenia gordonii, which is one of several critically endangered species of the Fiji Islands.
-Phytochemical studies of these resin droplets have been published, including a population-level study of two other rare, sympatric species on Vanua Levu Island of the Fiji Archipelago, G. candida and G. grievei.

 Hattie McDaniel famously wore gardenias in her hair when she accepted an Academy Award, the first for an African American, for Gone with the Wind.
-Mo'Nique Hicks later wore gardenias in her hair when she won her Oscar as a tribute to McDaniel.
+Mo'Nique Hicks later wore gardenias in her hair when she won her Oscar, as a tribute to McDaniel.